redpencilio/app-borgmatic/README.md

 ```

 7. Don't forget to change the `.env` back to what it was, and to start the borgmatic container again.

-### Restore backups on a local machine

-As long as you have the passphrase and SSH key for the repository, you can inspect/export/mount the borgmatic repository from any machine.

-Just install Borgmatic (using this repo or locally on your machine) and use the same configuration file(s) as the one configured for the client server.

-You then have access to, for example:
-- `borgmatic list`
-- `borgmatic info`
-- `borgmatic extract ...`
-- `borgmatic mount ...`

 ### Run commands inside a container